-Over the next three years the Chancellor announced four further reductions in the main rate of tax, so that it from 26% in 2011/12 to 20% in 2015/16.
+Over the next three years the Chancellor announced four further reductions in the main rate of tax, so that it fell from 26% in 2011/12 to 20% in 2015/16.
 From April 2015 the main rate is aligned with the small profits rate, setting a single rate of corporation tax.
-It is anticipated that in 2015 the UK will have the joint lowest rate of corporation tax across the countries composing the G20, and a rate significantly lower than the US, Japan, France and Germany.
-Overall the Institute for Fiscal Studies estimate that the net annual cost of the Government’s reforms to corporation tax reached about £7.9 billion by 2015/16.
+In its last Budget in March 2015 the Government noted that the UK was expected to have the joint lowest rate of corporation tax across the countries composing the G20, and a rate significantly lower than the US, Japan, France and Germany.
+At the time the Institute for Fiscal Studies estimated that the net annual cost of the Coalition Government’s reforms to corporation tax reached about £7.9 billion by 2015/16.

-One of the changes made in the Government’s first Budget in June 2010 was a cut in the value of capital allowances – the reliefs given to business to offset their capital investment against their taxable profits.
-In the Autumn Statement in December 2012 the Chancellor announced that the value of the Annual Investment Allowance (AIA), which had been cut from £100,000 to £25,000, would be increased to £250,000 from 1 January 2013, for two years.
+One of the changes made in the Coalition Government’s first Budget in June 2010 was a cut in the value of capital allowances – the reliefs given to business to offset their capital investment against their taxable profits.
+Subsequently in December 2012 Mr Osborne announced that the value of the Annual Investment Allowance (AIA), which had been cut from £100,000 to £25,000, would be increased to £250,000 from 1 January 2013, for two years.
 In his 2014 Budget Mr Osborne announced that from April 2014 the allowance would be doubled, to £500,000, until December 2015.

 Commons Briefing papers SN05945